hirekk/WikiSentry/README.md

 ## Prerequisites

-This sections assumes you are on macOS.
+This section assumes you are on macOS.

 ### Docker